maskalsaintek/riddlepedia-faq-page/index.md

-# Frequently Asked Questions (FAQ)

 ## 1. What is Riddlepedia?
-Riddlepedia is an interactive mobile application where users can solve and create riddles.
-It offers a platform for users to challenge their minds and share riddles with a community of enthusiasts.
+<p align="justify">Riddlepedia is an interactive mobile application where users can solve and create riddles.
+It offers a platform for users to challenge their minds and share riddles with a community of enthusiasts.</p>

 ## 2. How do I create an account?
 To create an account, navigate to the Register page, enter your email, create a password, and confirm your password.
 You can also register using your Facebook or Google account for easier access.